Questions Answered About Repentance

 QUESTION: You condemn “easy prayerism”; does that mean you believe salvation is complicated and that a sinner cannot simply trust Jesus Christ as His Saviour?

-ANSWER: We definitely do not believe salvation is complicated.
+ANSWER: We do not believe salvation is complicated.
 In my 1996 article on “Repentance and Lordship Salvation,” I stated:

 “I don't like the term ‘easy believism,’ because salvation IS easy and it IS received by believing” (David Cloud, “Repentance and Lordship Salvation,” O Timothy, Volume 13, Issue 7, 1996).